tchajed/sys-verif-fa25/docs/notes/concurrency.md

 llo 2
 ```

-Depends on what is atomic.
-In this case, ultimately printing is a `write(2)` system call to the stdout file of the process, and these writes are turned into output on the terminal device - there's no real guarantee but most likely the write system calls are each atomic, and Go will issue one for each `fmt.Println`.
+The possibly executions depends on what the system guarantees to be _atomic_.
+In this case, ultimately printing is a `write(2)` system call to the stdout file of the process, and these writes are turned into output on the terminal device - it is expected that the system calls are atomic, and also expected that Go will issue one for each `fmt.Println` (unless it is too large).

 :::